Reconciling the Contour-Improved and Fixed-Order Approaches for $\tau$ Hadronic Spectral Moments II: Renormalon Norm and Application in $\alpha_s$ Determinations: Determination of the GC Renormalon Norm

 \subsection{Conformal Mapping Approach}

 The conformal mapping approach~\cite{Lee:2011te} to determine the GC renormalon norm $N_g$ uses the fact that the function

-is analytic in the vicinity around the point $u=2$.
-It has, however, still branch points at $u=3,4,\ldots$ from IR renormalons and at $u=-1,-2,\ldots$ from UV renormalons.
-The idea of the conformal mapping approach is that one can apply conformal transformations $z=f(u)$ such that the origin is unchanged, i.e.\ $f(0)=0$ and the point $z_2=f(2)$ is located within the radius of convergence of the Taylor expansion of $\tilde B(f^{-1}(z))$ around $z=0$ that is given by the point among the set of mapped branch points $\{f(3), f(4),\ldots, f(-1), f(-2), \dots\}$ that is closest to the origin.
+is analytic in the vicinity around the point $u=2$ as far as gluon condensate renormalon in $B[\hat{D}(s)](u)$ is concerned.
+It has, however, still a branch point at $u=2$ from $(2-u)^{1+4\hat b_1}$ multiplying the other renormalons or the analytic contributions.
+Furthermore, the radius of convergence of the $u^n$ Taylor series of $(2-u)^{1+4\hat b_1}$ is $2$, but the series converges to zero for $u=2$ because $1+4\hat b_1$ is positive.
+The idea of the conformal mapping approach is that one can apply conformal transformations $z=f(u)$ such that the origin is unchanged, i.e.\ $f(0)=0$, and the point $z_2\equiv f(2)$ is closer to the origin than any of the other mapped (and unbounded) singular points $\{f(3), f(4),\ldots, f(-1), f(-2), \dots\}$ related to the other IR and UV renormalons.
 It is then possible to determine $N_g$ from that Taylor series evaluated at $z=z_2$.
 The condition $f(0)=0$ ensures that the $n$-th term in this Taylor expansion is determined from terms in the Adler function's perturbation series up to ${\cal O}(\alpha_s^n)$, i.e.\ from $\bar c_{1,1}, \ldots, \bar c_{n,1}$.
 This means that the Taylor series can be calculated based purely on perturbation theory and that there is no need to consider the reconstruction of the Borel function.
 The only information needed is the form of the most singular non-analytic structure associated to the GC renormalon.
 The latter is known exactly from the renormalon calculus and reads $1/(2-u)^{1+4\hat b_1}$.
-The conformal mapping approach is model-independent in the sense that is does not rely on assumptions about the form of the Borel function.
+The conformal mapping approach is model-independent in the sense that is does not rely on assumptions about the concrete form of the Borel function.
 However, it depends on the choice of the conformal transformation and that the resulting series for $N_g$ is already close to saturation for the available orders.

 In his analysis Lee used the conformal mapping~\cite{Lee:1996yk,Lee:1999ws,Lee:2011te}